psychemedia/storytelling-notes/and-the-girl-played-on.md

 And she replied: "My wedding shift, sir, if it pleases you?"

-" So you are going to be married, then ? " he asked.
+" So you are going to be married, then ? "

 " Yes, sir, by your leave."